 Select * from ##TblGolbalUserDetails

-when we execute the above query, what happens?
-TblGolbalUserDetails table is created as a global temporary table way because we have two # symbols in its name.
+When we execute the above query, what happens?
+The TblGlobalUserDetails table is created as a global temporary table because we have two '#' symbols in its name.

 11

-• Global temporary tables are only destroyed when the last connection referencing the table is closed.
+• So, global temporary tables are prefixed with two '#' signs and they are visible for all connections.
+Global temporary tables are only destroyed when the last connection referencing the table is closed.

-• Multiple users across multiple connections can help in a local temporary table with the same name. but a global temporary table name has to be unique.
+Multiple users across multiple connections can create a local temporary table with the same name, but a global temporary table name has to be unique.
+It’s not possible to duplicate the names of global temporary tables across different users and different connections, but that’s possible with local temporary tables.

-1. if you have been following along until now, it’s very clear local temporary tables are prefixed with a single # symbol that has global temporary tables are prefixed with two # symbols.
+• Local temporary tables are prefixed with a single '#' symbol, whereas global temporary tables are prefixed with two '#' symbols.

-3. local temporary tables are only visible to the session of the SQL which has created it.
-But as global temporary tables are visible across all sessions, all connections, all users.
+• Local temporary tables are only visible to the session of SQL which has created it, but global temporary tables are visible across all sessions, all connections, all users.

-4. local temporary tables are automatically dropped and the session that created the temporary table is closed, whereas global temporary tables are destroyed when the last connection that is referencing the referencing, the global temp table is closed.
+• Local temporary tables are automatically dropped when the session that created the temporary table is closed, whereas global temporary tables are destroyed when the last connection referencing the table is closed.